 "We're pleased that SESAC reconsidered our offer.
 We've reached a deal and content will come back up shortly.
 We appreciate everyone's patience during this time," a YouTube spokesperson shared in a ...

+Add Yahoo as a preferred source to see more of our stories on Google.
 Kendrick Lamar, J. Cole, Mariah Carey, and other artists just had their music videos pulled from YouTube.
 But why?
-Well, it all appears to be tied to the performing rights organization SESAC—not JAY-Z ...
+Well, it all ...

 Update, September 30, 4:30PM ET: YouTube says it has reached a deal with SESAC, and that the affected songs will be returning to the platform soon.
 A spokesperson sent the following comment: "We're ...